- Introduction to Landlord Software

 A key feature you should consider in any landlord software is rent collection and tenant payments.
 This will be a main component of most landlord software, as it’s obviously a large portion of the landlord-tenant relationship.

-For online rent collection: you’ll want to be able to set up recurring charges to tenants, direct payments to different accounts if you have multiple LLCs for your rental properties, collect security deposits, determine which types of rent payments you’ll accept, manage late fees, and block payments—which we discuss in further detail below.
+For online rent collection, you’ll want to set up charges, direct payments to different accounts if you have multiple LLCs for your rental properties, and collect security deposits.
+Additionally, you may need to manage late fees, and block payments—which we discuss in further detail below.

 For tenant payments, you’ll want to ensure your tenant is incentivized to use your landlord software as a method of rent payment.
 Most landlord software has processing fees the tenant incurs when paying rent, so this can be a major factor when it comes to finding the best property management system.